On the adaptation of causal forests to manifold data: Introduction

 This paper aims to challenge the distribution assumption {\bf (D)} and proposes to replace it with the following covariate manifold assumption: \begin{itemize} \item[\bf (M)] {\bf manifold assumption}: the distribution of $X$ lives on a low-dimensional manifold and its Hausdorff (conditional) density is (locally) ``sufficiently regular''. \end{itemize} There are three main motivations to consider the assumption {\bf (M)} in contrast to {\bf (D)}.
 Foremost and of paramount importance, in practical terms, instances of data exhibiting intrinsic low-dimensional structures seem to be ubiquitous.
 If we embrace this perspective, it becomes judicious to postulate a manifold assumption when scrutinizing statistical methodologies related to such data.

-Second, from a methodological point of view, although the mathematical statistics literature has long been aware of the phenomenon that ``local methods'' can adapt to the covariate manifold structure \citep{bickel2007local,kpotufe2010curse}, the causal inference literature is largely silent about such phenomena.
+Second, from a methodological point of view, although the mathematical statistics literature has long been aware of the phenomenon that ``local methods'' can adapt to the covariate manifold structure \citep{bickel2007local,kpotufe2010curse}, the causal inference literature—except for a notable work of \cite{khosravi2019non}—is largely silent about such phenomena.
 Discussions that address the mitigation of the curse of dimensionality through local, in contrast to global, causal methods could prove beneficial in this regard.

 Lastly, from a theoretical standpoint, since Peter Bickel's seminal 2004 Rietz lecture, there has been a surge of theoretical interest in understanding adaption to manifold structures.
 Noteworthy contributions in this realm include \cite{bickel2007local} and \cite{cheng2013local} on local linear regression, \cite{kpotufe2011k} on nearest neighbor regression, \cite{kpotufe2013adaptivity} on kernel regression, \cite{yang2015minimax} on Gaussian process regression, \cite{kpotufe2012tree} on tree methods, \cite{liao2021multiscale} on multiscale regression, and \cite{schmidt2019deep}, \cite{chen2022nonparametric}, and \cite{jiao2023deep} on deep learning methods.